risc0/risc0/docs/metal-optimization-progress.md

   runs; one filtered run averaged about 73MHz.
 The full `fib` benchmark suite is still not part of the default quick gate because each selected hotbench entry runs for roughly 10s plus setup.
+- `cargo bench -p risc0-zkvm --features prove,metal --bench fib
+  prove/poseidon2` now runs as a segment-only benchmark.
+On the current safety path it completed one timed iteration in 28.31s, about 18.1K rows/sec.
+This is intentionally recorded as the CPU-eval-check safety-path baseline, not a full-Metal result.
+- `cargo run --release -p risc0-circuit-keccak --features prove --example keccak -- --po2 14 --count 1` completed in 1.930s, about 41.975 keccak/sec.
+  Keccak Metal is still disabled in `risc0-circuit-keccak`, so this is a CPU fallback baseline and not evidence of Metal Keccak coverage.
 - The `datasheet composite` harness had a sparse-`po2` bug: it used `.take(...)` over a table that intentionally omits too-small powers of two, so `--max-po2 16` could still run `po2=17` and panic.
 The harness now filters by the actual